📢 The New D2C Playbook: Insights from April 2026

 Benefits:

-- Encourages more sellers to join due to minimal investment.
+• Encourages more sellers to join due to the minimal investment required.

 Challenges:

-- Customer satisfaction depends on third-party seller performance.
+• Customer satisfaction depends on the performance of third-party sellers.

 5. Omnichannel Model